Remove Middle Man

-In this technique, we will use the terms from Hide Delegate, which are:
+To describe this technique, we’ll use the terms from Hide Delegate, which are:

-- delegate — the end object that contains the functionality needed by the client
+Delegate is the end object that contains the functionality needed by the client.

 There are two types of problems:

-The server-class does not do anything itself and simply creates needless complexity.
+The server-class doesn’t do anything itself and simply creates needless complexity.
 In this case, give thought to whether this class is needed at all.

 Every time a new feature is added to the delegate, you need to create a delegating method for it in the server-class.
 If a lot of changes are made, this will be rather tiresome.